-Andy Hogan: Thank you, Alyson, for joining me today for this interesting conversation, and thank you to our listeners.
+Patricia Teixeira: Thank you, Alyson, for joining me today for this interesting conversation, and thank you to our listeners.
 For more information on credit facilities for registered funds or other topics of interest to private investment funds, please don’t hesitate to contact one of us or visit our website at ropesgray.com.
-You can also subscribe and listen to other Ropes & Gray podcasts wherever you regularly listen to your podcasts, including on Apple, Google and Spotify.
+You can also subscribe and listen to other Ropes & Gray podcasts wherever you regularly listen to your podcasts, including on Apple and Spotify.
 Thanks again for listening.

 Stay Up To Date with Ropes & Gray